Bravely Default: Scenario and character design

-The game's title represented the game's main theme of self-reliance: not blindly following the will of others, and following your own will.
+The game's title represented the game's main theme of self-reliance: not blindly following the will of others, and following one's own will.
 "Bravely" symbolized courage, while "Default" symbolized denial.
 The subtitle was one of many proposed by the team, and was chosen by Asano after it helped give an official name to the character Airy: prior to this point, she had gone unnamed and was generally referred to as a "Navi character".
 The subtitle was also a coded reference to Airy's true agenda and the game's deliberate removal from the Final Fantasy series.
 The key words created for the initial draft scenario were "large hole", referring to the Great Chasm beneath Norende, and "parallel world", which referred to the many versions of Luxendarc encountered by players during their journey.
 The greater majority of the main scenario and side quest storylines were fully voiced, with the main cast having a huge amount of dialogue compared to other characters.
 The summons were themed after classical elements, modern machinery and multiple world mythologies.

 The game's script was written by Naotaka Hayashi, a staff writer at 5pb. whose most notable work at the time was visual novel Steins;Gate.
 After playing through Steins;Gate on the recommendation of another staff member, Asano decided that Hayashi would be able to create the appealing characters and surprising scenario needed for the story, and asked 5pb. if Hayashi could work on Bravely Default.
 Another reason Asano wanted Hayashi was due to the plot's heavy use of parallel worlds.
 Hayashi's work on the game involved creating the plot and character settings.
 While he wrote the majority of the game's dialogue, more detailed work was given to writers at Square Enix and Silicon Studio.
 One of the supplementary writers was Silicon Studio's Keiichi Ajiro, who wrote the contents of D's Journal.
 Ajiro also created the initial story outline with Asano.
 The initial story concept was kept deliberately simple, but its complexity increased during the writing process.
 During his work, Hayashi was given guidelines by Square Enix about the characters and story: for instance, Asano wanted the heroes and villains to be equally compelling, along with raising the game's targeted age group.
 Something that Hayashi needed to remember during the writing process was the need to limit the length of dialogue segments.
 While visual novels had a high leeway for dialogue quantity, Asano would make requests such as a sentence being within a 22-character limit, and to not overrun into multiple dialogue boxes.